-w.
-Recent accounting pronouncements
+u) Recent accounting pronouncements

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On March 31, 2023, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2023, as below:
+For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Group.